Ayurveda offers us a deep understanding of the importance of sattvic foods and how positively they impact our physical body and mental well-being.

 In addition, seeds like pumpkin and sunflower are also very beneficial.

-Peanuts are not considered sattvic and are generally not recommended by Ayurvedic experts, as they are difficult to digest and create lethargy in the body.
+On the other hand, peanuts are not considered sattvic and are generally not recommended by Ayurvedic experts, as they are difficult to digest and create lethargy in the body.

 #8 – Organic Vegetables